HDR scholarship rounds are held twice per year

 The scholarship application process is open to domestic and international HDR students who are studying, or intend studying a Doctoral Research Degree at Bond University.

-Your scholarship application will not be assessed until you have received a valid Letter of Offer for admission to a doctoral research program from Bond University Admissions Department.
+Your scholarship application will not be accepted until you have received a valid Letter of Offer for admission to a doctoral research program from Bond University Admissions Department.

 Some applications for admission can take up to 6 -10 weeks to complete.
 Ensure that you allow sufficient time to process your application for admission before the scholarship round closure date.
 Further information on how to apply for admission can be found on the Bond University Research Degrees webpage How to Apply